-When Ezekiel saw what some scholars today believe was Jesus, the prophet fell facedown as the man spoke.
-“Son of man, stand up on your feet and I will speak to you.”
-(Ez 2) As the man spoke, the Spirit came into Ezekiel and raised him to his feet, and Ezekiel heard him clearly speak.
+“This as the appearance of the likeness of the glory of the Lord.”
+(1:28) He saw what some scholars today believe was Jesus.
+The prophet fell facedown as the man spoke; “Son of man, stand up on your feet and I will speak to you.”
+(2) As the man spoke, the Spirit came into Ezekiel and raised him to his feet, and Ezekiel heard him clearly speak.

-God chose Ezekiel and He sent him to speak to His rebellious, stubborn people.
-God instructed him not to be terrified as Ezekiel lived among evil.
-God then stretched out his hand and handed Ezekiel a scroll.
+God sent Ezekiel to speak to a stiff necked, selfish and rebellious generation.
+Our Father instructed him not to be terrified while living among evil.
+Then God stretched out his hand and handed Ezekiel a scroll.
 Both sides of the scroll had words of lament and woe.
 God then told Ezekiel to eat the scrolls, to digest them fully and then go and speak to the house of Israel.
 Ezekiel reports that the words on the scrolls tasted sweet.

-God warned Ezekiel that the house of Israel was not willing to listen to him because they were not willing to listen to God.
+Our Father warned Ezekiel that the house of Israel was not willing to listen to him because they were not willing to listen to God.
 Then the Spirit lifted Ezekiel up and he heard a loud rushing sound “May the glory of the Lord be praised in His dwelling place”.

-Ezekiel reports that he was taken away in bitterness as anger welled up in his spirit.
-The strong hand of God was on Ezekiel.
-He went to the exiles who lived in Tel Aviv, near the Kebar River.
-At the end of seven days … “The word of the Lord came to me” (Ez 3:16) this phrase is repeated 49 times in this book.
-God instructed Ezekiel “When I say to a wicked man, ‘You will surely die,’ and you do not warn him or speak out to dissuade him from his evil ways in order to save his life, that wicked man will die for his sin, and I will hold you accountable for his blood.
+As we obey God, we are kept from being held accountable for the eternal damnation of those we are led to speak to.
+God instructed Ezekiel; “When I say to a wicked man, ‘You will surely die,’ and you do not warn him or speak out to dissuade him from his evil ways in order to save his life, that wicked man will die for his sin, and I will hold you accountable for his blood.
 But if you do warn the wicked man and he does not turn from his wickedness or from his evil ways, he will die for his sin; but you will have saved your life.”
-(Ez 3:18)
+(3:18)

 In chapter 7 we read that the end came to the four corners of Israel.“The end is now upon you and I will unleash my anger against you.
 I will judge you according to your conduct and repay you for all your detestable practices.”
-(Ez 7)

 Copyright © 2019 by Barbara Alley Hoyle.